-Upon reaching a final resolution regarding the appeal review, the Administrative Appeals Officer will notify the Associate Vice President of Student Affairs & Dean of Students of the results of the appeal review within ten (10) working days of the decision.
-If necessary, the Associate Vice President of Student Affairs & Dean of Students may extend this timeline, when an extension is requested by the Administrative Appeals Officer.
-Within five (5) working days, the Associate Vice President of Student Affairs & Dean of Students will inform the Appellant and the Complainant of the appeal decision.
+Upon reaching a final resolution regarding the appeal review, the Administrative Appeals Officer will notify the Associate Vice President for Student Affairs of the results of the appeal review within ten (10) business days of the decision.
+If necessary, the Associate Vice President for Student Affairs may extend this timeline, when an extension is requested by the Administrative Appeals Officer.
+Within five (5) business days, the Associate Vice President for Student Affairs will inform the Appellant and the Complainant of the appeal decision.
 If the case is remanded for a new hearing, the Director of Student Conduct & Community Standards will contact the student about that new hearing.